This post may contain affiliate links. Please read our disclosure policy.

 I had to use up before they spoiled in my refrigerator.

-How to make the best Chicken Tortilla Soup:
+How to make this Chicken Tortilla Soup:

 - Another recommendation is to use really good meat as well as really good broth.
 You can definitely make this tortilla soup with pre-cooked chicken that you bought along with boxed broth.
 But, why not make your own and get a few extra meals out of the process while saving some money while you’re at it?
 I made a whole chicken in my crockpot.
 Then, I shredded all of the chicken.
 Some of the meat was used for this soup.
 The rest of the meat was used for chipotle chicken quesadillas, as well as for salads, and then I through the bones and skins right back in the crockpot along with all the flavors of the one spoon dry rub that I used, some water, carrots, celery and a bay leaf to make my own overnight crockpot chicken broth.